reyptr27/DjangoForBeginners/README.md

 # DjangoForBeginners
-from "book django for beginners  4.0" by William Vincent
+from book "django for beginners  4.0" by William Vincent